-A purchase money loan is a loan taken out to the buy the home.
+- Purchase Money Loan: A purchase money loan is a loan taken out to buy a home.
 It is not a hard money loan.
 It can be one loan or two loans.
-Purchase money loans for owner occupants typically offer the best interest rates.
-In some states, purchase money loans carry no recourse.
+Purchase money loans for owner-occupants typically offer the best interest rates.
+In some states, purchase-money loans carry no recourse.

-This type of mortgage is generally known as a hard money loan.
+- Rate-and-Term Refinance: This type of mortgage is generally known as a hard money loan.
 It is a loan that a homeowner originates after the home has been purchased and the sale closed.
-Another way to say it is it is not a purchase money loan.
+Another way to say it is, it is not a purchase money loan.
 The proceeds of this type of loan are used to pay off the existing loan, typically at a better rate of interest and/or term.
 It can be one loan or two loans.

-This type of mortgage is also a hard money loan.
+- Cash-out Refinance or Home Equity: This type of mortgage is also a hard money loan.
 This is basically the worst kind of loan to have on the books.
 It means the borrower tapped the home for cash and used that cash at the borrower's discretion.
 The purposes vary for a cashout refinance and range from paying for a college education or emergency medical services to more frivolous expenditures such as to pay for a European vacation or to buy a powerboat.
-A cashout refinance is generally one loan in first position; whereas, a home equity loan could take the form of a junior loan in its entirety.
+A cashout refinance is generally one loan in the first position; whereas, a home equity loan could take the form of a junior loan in its entirety.

 How Short Sale Banks Handle the 3 Types of Short Sales

 First, know that all banks are different; every short sale is unique.
-Banks take direction from their investors and the PSAs.
+Banks take direction from their investors and their purchase and sale agreements (PSAs).
 However, the type of loan the bank is asked to forgive does tend to govern how the bank will respond.
 This takes into consideration, of course, that the short sale seller qualifies for the short sale through a hardship.
-If the premise of a hardship does not exist, the short sale might not get approved, regardless.
+If the premise of hardship does not exist, the short sale might not get approved, regardless.